LPHAC/report-generator/README.md

 Check contents and **manually update** the following files in `source/`:

-- `summary_information.conf`: Information to be replaced in the title page and the summary.
-- `lead_auditors.md`: List of lead auditors who participated during the engagement.
-- `assisting_auditors.md` : List of lead auditors who participated during the engagement.
 - `about_cyfrin.md`: Cyfrin description.
-- `disclaimer.md`: Information about the audit review process.
-- `protocol_summary.md`: Information about the protocol.
 - `additional_comments.md`: For extra information at the end of the report.
 It is commented by DEFAULT, please change if required.
 - `appendix.md`: For extra information at the end of the report.
 It is commented by DEFAULT, please change if required.
+- `assisting_auditors.md`: List of lead auditors who participated during the engagement.
+- `audit_scope.md`: Information about the audit scope, including relevant files, commit hashes and pull requests.
+- `disclaimer.md`: Information about the audit review process.
+- `lead_auditors.md`: List of lead auditors who participated during the engagement.
+- `protocol_summary.md`: Information about the protocol.
+- `summary_information.conf`: Information to be replaced in the title page and the summary.

 All `.md` files can be formatted and will be converted to LaTeX by the scripts located in `scripts/`.

-The `.conf` files store text-only information, and are replaced verbatim in the final report.
+The `.conf` files store text-only information and are replaced verbatim in the final report.
 This means all formatting should be removed, as the template already contains formatting.

 ### Generate report